ulala-x/net-zmq/docs/advanced-topics.md

 **MessageZeroCopy**: Allocates unmanaged memory directly (`Marshal.AllocHGlobal`) and transfers ownership to libzmq via a free callback.
 This provides true zero-copy semantics by avoiding managed memory entirely, but requires careful lifecycle management.

+**MessagePool**: A Net.Zmq exclusive feature (not available in cppzmq) that pools and reuses native memory buffers to eliminate GC pressure and enable high-performance messaging.
+Unlike ArrayPool which requires manual `Return()` calls, MessagePool automatically returns buffers to the pool via ZeroMQ's free callback when transmission completes.

 #### Usage Examples

 ByteArray approach uses standard .NET arrays: